Workers Comp Pre Settlement Funding

 TriMark Legal Funding LLC, The Settlement Funding Company, provides fast, affordable, non-recourse lawsuit cash advances from $500 to $25,000+ on state workers comp settlements and hundreds of other types of personal injury, civil rights and employment claims, often in as little as 12-24 hours, with no credit check, no up-front fees and no hassles.
 Best of all, you only repay the cash advance if you win your case.

-NOTE: We DO NOT offer funding on Federal Workers Comp; State only.
+NOTE: We only offer funding on State Workers Comp; not Federal.

 Give us a call at 1-877-932-2628 or simply complete an online application to get the ball rolling now.